fisothemes/TwinCAT-ADS-Guide-in-.NET/src/book/defining-the-plc-symbols/function-block-definition.md

 # Function Block Definition

 The `fbValue` variable is an instance of the function block `FB_Value` which implements the `I_Value` interface.
-This function block demonstrates remote procedure calls (RPC) and property access through ADS.
+This function block will be used to demonstrate remote procedure calls (RPC) and property access through ADS.

 The function block `FB_Value` includes:

 - An **RPC method** called `Sum` that calculates the sum of two `LREAL` inputs and returns both the sum and a descriptive string message.
 - A **property** called `Value` that can be accessed and modified remotely.
-This property uses the `{attribute 'monitoring' := 'call'}` pragma to allow read and write operations over ADS, though note that this feature isn’t supported on Windows CE-based PLCs.
+This property uses the `{attribute 'monitoring' := 'call'}` pragma to allow read and write operations over ADS.

+    > **Note:** This feature isn’t supported on Windows CE-based devices.

 Below is the full implementation of `FB_Value`: